hesam-fattahi/hesam-fattahi/README.md

 ## About me
 Hello, I'm Hesam!
 A master's student in Software Engineering.
 Passionate about tech, innovation, and continuous learning.
-Currently learning about Machine Learning and Cloud Technologies.
+Currently learning about distributed systems.

 ## Get in touch